 Military and veteran families face unique hardships unlike their civilian peers, but like their peers want to succeed, function as a healthy family unit, and participate in their local community.
 Many of those who have served now live with visible and invisible injuries such as Traumatic Brain Injury and/or Post Traumatic Stress Disorder.

 The challenges facing military and veteran families have not decreased in recent years.
-In fact, the COVID pandemic, the recent withdrawal of troops from Afghanistan, and the conflict in Ukraine have led to increased depression, anxiety, and hopelessness.
+In fact, the COVID pandemic, the recent withdrawal of troops from Afghanistan, and the conflict in Ukraine and the Middle East have led to increased depression, anxiety, and hopelessness.

 A 2021 research article estimated “30,177 active-duty personnel and veterans of the post 9/11 wars have died by suicide, significantly more than the 7,057 service members killed in post- 9/11 war operations.”